danodz/twitter-clone-school/README.md

 1. If you just installed the server dependencies, you'll need to `cd ..` to get back to the main project directory.
 2. Run the following command `npx create-react-app client`.
 This will create a new folder called `client` in the project.
 ALL of the work for this project will be done in there.
 3. There are some additional dependencies that you will need for the project.
-Navigate the client folder. `cd client`
+Navigate to the client folder: `cd client`
 4. Install the following dependencies with `yarn`:

 - styled-components